VideoProc Vlogger

 Step 1.
 Upload video files.

-Run VideoProc Converter and create a new project.
+Run VideoProc Converter AI and create a new project.
 Click the + icon to upload your video clips here.

 How to Capture a Still Image from Video in High Quality